3

 Why Live in Carter Park

-Carter Park, located north of Downtown Vancouver, is a family-friendly neighborhood characterized by tree-lined sidewalks and quaint houses.
-The area features Craftsman bungalows from the 1920s to 1950s, often painted in cheerful colors with small front patios, and contemporary traditional homes with tuck-under garages built in the early 2000s.
-The neighborhood is known for its pocket parks, including a small park with a playground and a dog-friendly area, and Brickyard Park, which offers a paved walking path, a half basketball court, and green space.
+Carter Park, located north of downtown Vancouver, is characterized by tree-lined sidewalks and quaint houses.
+The area features Craftsman bungalows from the 1920s to 1950s, often painted in cheerful colors with small front patios, and contemporary traditional homes built in the early 2000s.
+The neighborhood is known for its pocket parks, including a small park with a playground and a dog-friendly area, and Brickyard Park, which offers a paved walking path, a half basketball court and green space.
 Local businesses such as Simply Sweets bakery and Garage Bar and Grille provide residents with convenient dining options.
 Simply Sweets is popular for its custom cakes and sweet treats, while Garage Bar and Grille serves hearty meals and offers a unique happy hour experience.
 For groceries, residents can visit the nearby Safeway on Main Street.
-Carter Park is within a short drive or a longer walk to the trendy bars and restaurants of downtown and the Hough neighborhood.
-The neighborhood is accessible via Interstate 5, which connects to Downtown Portland in about 20 minutes.
+Carter Park is within a short drive or a longer walk to the trendy bars and restaurants of downtown.
+The neighborhood is accessible via Interstate 5, which connects to downtown Portland in about 20 minutes.
 The Vancouver School of Arts and Academics offers a specialized education through a lottery admission system.

 Frequently Asked Questions